ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 ```

-This example returns the current temperature for Cape Town, South Africa.
-One may request any cities temperature.
+Here we retrieve the temperature for Cape Town, South Africa.
+You can request any cities temperature by replacing "Cape Town" with a city of choice.

-## Creating our API
+## Creating Our API

-We have our data - let's use it to create our API utilizing Flask.
+Now we'll get to creating the API with Flask.
+Our API will package the WeatherStacks and OpenExchangeRates data together, and when requested, return it.

+This means we won't have to through the same process as before – instead, with a single line like `requests.get(MY_CODE_CAPSULES_URL)`, we'll be able to fetch the exchange rates and temperature.

+On to creating the API – make sure to open the `app.py` file, then continue.

-### Beginning steps with Flask
+### Beginning Steps with Flask

-We don't need the print statements in our file anymore.
-Remove them.
-After removing the print statements, edit the file accordingly:
+First, we can remove all the print statements in our `app.py` file.
+Afterwards, edit the file accordingly:

 ```python
 import requests